 In this example, "Bob" is the actor and "unhooked" describes the action.
 First, we describe the actor — Bob.
 Next, we describe the action — unhooking.
 The lifeline and harness, although "objects" are not actors because they are not performing an action.
 Rather, something is being done to them.
 Also note that the statement is written in active tense.

-To get a good idea of what the sequence of events looks like, review the example below that was prepared for an actual fatality investigation conducted by an OSHA accident investigator a few years ago.
+To get a good idea of what the sequence of events looks like, review the example below that was on an actual fatality investigation conducted by an OSHA accident investigator.

 It's important that the sequence of events clearly describe what occurred so that someone who is unfamiliar with an accident is able to "see it happen" as they read the narrative.